Dr-Nekoma/.github/profile/README.md

 # Organization

-- The group should dedicate at least **4 hours** per week to projects
+- The group should dedicate at least 4 hours per week to projects
 - The projects should run via pair programming sessions with at least 2 developers
 - During sessions, it is recommended that all developers try to drive, i.e., write some code
-- It is **not** mandatory to record each session, although it would be nice for remembering the thought process and measuring progress of the organization over time
+- It is not mandatory to record each session, although it would be nice for remembering the thought process and measuring the progress of the organization over time
-- The group should always have at least 2 projects on the fly, to add variety
+- The group should always have at least 2 projects on the fly, to add diversity
-- As a developer, there is no critera for picking a next project, meaning that the developer can propose/vote using his personal metrics
+- Developer can propose/vote for projects using his personal metrics
 - Nekoma participants can share the group's content (twitch streams, youtube videos)
-- In case a sub-group of people want to start a project, but do not want/can use the scheduled time, they can work on their own time
+- In case a sub-group of people want to start a project but do not want/can use the scheduled time, they can work on their own time

 # Origin